 NWPGS operations are conducted to meet the primary objectives of the ROD (DOE 1993).
-System operating parameters (such as EW flow rates) are based on treatment system, EW, and MW data.
+System operating parameters (such as EW flow rates) are based on treatment system, EW, and monitoring well (MW) data.
 The NWPGS is designed to operate 24 hours per day, 7 days per week to meet the objectives of the IRA as stated in the ROD (DOE 1993).
-The system is staffed during normal business hours for routine operational data collection, sampling, calibration activities, and preventative maintenance.
+The system is staffed during normal business hours for routine operational data collection, sampling, calibration activities, and maintenance (e.g., routine, preventative, corrective).
 The system is monitored and controlled 24 hours per day by a programmable logic controller (PLC).
 The PLC controls flow through the system and monitors system instrumentation for nonroutine operating conditions.
 Operations personnel are notified via auto-dialer in the event of off-normal conditions.